pylogic/syllabus/MachineLearning/overview.md

 # Overview of K.A.

-## 1
+## Contents
-* what is machine learning?
-* what is superised learning n unsupervised learning?
-* regression and classification
-* clustering, non-clustering
-* model representation
-* cost function
+1. basic concepts of machine learning
+2. how one variable linear regression model works
+3.